 Defining Substance Abuse

 It could mean that the individual in question abuses a substance or incorrectly taking the drug.
+Often, substance abuse entails using drugs inappropriately.
+For example, not using pain medication to manage pain but to experience the effects.
+Similarly, abusing alcohol can take the form of binge drinking.
 Whatever the case may be, troubled teens who deal with substance abuse don’t consider the negative results it brings in their lives.

 4 Risk Factors for Teen Substance Abuse